TobinWilson/malamute/factory-pattern/readme.md

 After selecting an enemy object type (i.e. ASTEROID, ROCKET, or UFO) from an enum, we call various methods of the object.

 Benefits:
-- Can instantiate objects on the fly
+- Instantiate objects on the fly
-- Adheres to principle of single responsibility (instantiation handled by one class)
+- Single responsibility (i.e. instantiation)

 ```
 Category: Creation patterns